 - Where do hiring managers need extra support?

 The problem is, poor visibility translates into poor control.
 The candidate experience is usually shoddy and inconsistent, plus your recruitment team are practically working nights just to handle basic admin.
 And your exposure to risk goes through the roof.

 Plus, if you can’t easily get the answers to questions like these you can’t see where you could improve.
 You recognise the symptoms – rising recruitment costs, threatened care ratios, even enforcement action – but black holes mean you can’t diagnose or cure the problem.

 Healthcare recruiters need to harness data to their advantage, to move the needle on their most important outcomes.

 6 – ED&I progress

-Employer brand, workforce diversity, culture, purpose, colleagues, management style, workloads… these things all impact engagement, retention and ultimately feed back into recruitment.
+Culture, pay, purpose, colleagues, management style, workloads… these things all impact engagement, retention and feed back into recruitment.

 But healthcare recruiters must take the reins over what you can control.
 Namely, the six major challenges we’ve talked about here.
 Head on over to this article, for some practical suggestions on how to do that.